dahlia15/Employee_Dir_HW-19/README.md

 # Employee Directory
 In order to create a functional Employee Directory, a combination of React JS, Javascript, CSS, HTML and more were used on behalf of "Dino Co."

-ADDITIONAL INFO:
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Disclaimer: All Dino Co.
+Employees also work at the Krusty Krab in Bikini Bottom.

 ## Available Scripts

 In the project directory, you can run:
 ### `npm start`

 Runs the app in the development mode.<br />